10903 New Hampshire Ave., Building 51, Room 3203

 Fax: 301-847-8444 or 301-847-8445

-OPDP protects the public health by helping to ensure that prescription drug information is truthful, balanced, and accurately communicated.
-This is accomplished through comprehensive surveillance, compliance, and education programs, and by fostering better communication of labeling and promotional information to both healthcare professionals and consumers.
+OPDP protects the public health by helping to ensure that prescription drug promotion is truthful, balanced, and accurately communicated.
+This is accomplished through comprehensive surveillance, compliance, and education programs, and by fostering better communication of labeling and promotional information to both healthcare providers and consumers.